aZamuel/ROS2-VLA_Bridge/README.md

 ### ... start the client node

-* As a starting point I used the ros2_multipanda Dockerfile from the RobotReplicationFiles provided by David Ott.
-Using the same commands one can start the docker by running these lines in the base repository:
+* As a starting point I used the ros2_multipanda Dockerfile from the RobotReplicationFiles provided by my Tutor David Ott.
+Using the similar commands one can start the docker by running these lines in the base repository:
 docker build -t ros2_vla_bridge .
 docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --net=host --privileged --device=/dev/bus/usb ros2_vla_bridge